 - For homemaking: ordering groceries online once a week with curbside pickup (my dear husband picks it up, so that helps me even more!), Instant Pot for batch cooking (quickly), and my favorite (physical) planner.

-- For homeschooling: multi-grade/level curriculums so that we can all work together – we do this for history using Tapestry of Grace.
-We use Teaching Textbooks math for older children so that they can work independently with self-grading (yay!), and Compass Classroom for video-based teaching.
-Get 20% off of any subscription at Compass Classroom, including the MEGA BUNDLE, using my special coupon code: easyhomeschool
+- For homeschooling: multi-grade/level curriculums so that we can all work together – we do this for history/geography/social studies/literature using Tapestry of Grace.
+We use Teaching Textbooks math for older children so that they can work independently with self-grading (yay!), Master Books works great for all grades, and Compass Classroom for video-based subjects like Latin (high school).

-- For working: social media scheduling tools – I use SmarterQueue right now but used MeetEdgar for years and loved it (just not the price tag.), ConvertKit as my ESP, hire the pros for techy-needs, PicMonkey for photo editing, Easy Product Displays for AD insertion, SiteGround for hosting, and TheHungryJPEG for clipart … to name a few!
+- For working from home/online business: social media scheduling tools – I use SmarterQueue right now but used MeetEdgar for years and loved it (just not the price tag.), ConvertKit as my ESP, hire the pros for techy-needs, Canva for photo editing, Easy Product Displays for AD insertion, SiteGround for hosting, and TheHungryJPEG for clipart … to name a few!

 - My morning Bible Study and planning time.
 I spend about 15min in the midst of the morning breakfast time doing my Bible & planning time while feeding my youngest breakfast.
 This happens after getting my oldest/medically-disabled daughter ready for the day, making oatmeal for the other 5 kids, preparing my youngest son’s food, and getting myself a bulletproof/protein coffee.
 It sounds like a lot to do before Bible Time but none of it takes very long since I have a routine in place.
 Then I can sit and read my Bible and devotions while feeding my son and the other children are eating their breakfast.